MaterializeInc/materialize/doc/user/content/overview/key-concepts.md

 the stream of changes to that view or source.
 In effect, Materialize sinks act as change data capture (CDC) producers for the given source or view.

-Currently, Materialize only supports sending sink data to Kafka or Avro OCFs, encoded in Avro with the [Debezium diff envelope](/sql/create-sink#debezium-envelope-details).
+Currently, Materialize only supports sending sink data to Kafka, encoded in Avro with the [Debezium diff envelope](/sql/create-sink#debezium-envelope-details).

 ## Clusters